Hoppi164/Hoppi164/README.md

 My name is Drew, I'm a Fullstack Web Developer specialising in Vue/Firebase Progressive Web Apps

-I like to contribute to open-source software when i get the time; and i'm always working on odd personal projects.
+I like to contribute to **open-source software** when i get the time;
+And i'm always working on random **personal projects**.

 Feel free to drop by to say hello! :D

 ![visitors](https://visitor-badge.deta.dev/badge?page_id=Hoppi164.Hoppi164&left_color=forestgreen&right_color=grey)